Connecting Line: Putilovskaya Line

-Putilov's demand led to governmental studies of the possibility for interconnection between the railways (2 of them were already connected, as told above).
+Putilov's demand led to governmental studies of the possibility for interconnection between the railways (two of them were already connected, as told above).
 In 1870 the emperor Alexander II allowed construction and the planning works began.
 The path was intended to connect the industrial and transport objects at the sea shore to the ones at the inner Neva River coast on the approach to the city.
 The city and its industry were growing and multiple objects of economy were appearing across the territory that began to have some industrial spur-type connections with railway lines.
-Conceptually, the path for the new railway dubbed the path of the Obvodny Canal existing since 1769 for the alike purposes in the past but at the time it turned to be too shallow and narrow to serve growing demands.
-The future Port Line was initially planned to have at least 2 its own steam locomotives and 60 cargo cars.
+Conceptually, the path for the new railway followed the path of the Obvodny Canal, which had been built in 1769 for similar purposes but had turned out to be too shallow and narrow for the growing demand.
+The future Port Line was initially planned to have at least two its own steam locomotives and 60 cargo cars.

-Eastern part of the new line partially coincided with the existing Connecting Line while the railroad authorities were seeking to eliminate its unsuitable curve during 1875.
-The Rocket Range was relocated and the straightened way was drawn through it for Putilovskaya line with the intention to construct a bridge under Tsarskoselskaya line to avoid one-level crossing.
+The eastern part of the new line partially coincided with the existing Connecting Line while the railroad authorities were seeking to eliminate its unsuitable curve during 1875.
+The Rocket Range was relocated and a straightened route was drawn through it for Putilovskaya Line, with the intention to construct a bridge under Tsarskoselskaya line to avoid a level crossing.
 This allowed optimization of the Connecting Line with elimination of the problematic Kresty station.
-Putilovskaya line was built during 1878–1880 and was inaugurated in 1881.
-New stretch of Connecting Line was laid along in parallel, running under the bridge, but the two lines were still separate structures.
+The Putilovskaya Line was built from 1878 to 1880 and was inaugurated in 1881.
+A new stretch of the Connecting Line was laid along in parallel, running under the bridge, but the two lines were still separate structures.
 The curve remained until 1886 when it was dismantled together with the Kresty station.